git-sgmoore/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 ### <a name="multiple-clients"></a>Allow multiple clients to connect with same ovpn file

-Note: It is safer to create multiple ovpn files
+Note: While it's possible to allow multiple clients to connect with the same ovpn file, it's generally safer to create individual ovpn files for each client.

 ```bash
 sudo nano /etc/openvpn/server.conf